richarddmorey/tweetRcode/README.md

 * ...easily tweet a plot you're working on, from the RStudio interface?
 * ...respond to someone on Twitter with R code example and plot, to make a point?
-* ...tweet from RStudio, soyou don't have to open Twitter and kill your produtivity?
+* ...tweet from RStudio, so you don't have to open Twitter and kill your produtivity?

 *You're in luck.*